 … No single index should substitute for scientific reasoning.”

-When taking a sample for the purpose of making decisions, the first thing a statistician wants to know is what is the population that has to be sampled and what the criteria for making decisions are.
+When taking a sample for the purpose of making decisions, the first thing a statistician wants to know is what is the population that has to be sampled and what are the criteria for making decisions.
 In the land contamination industry, this is delivered by something called the Conceptual Site Model (CSM) where a competent practitioner pulls together all that is already known about the site and combines that knowledge with his or her understanding of how contaminants behave in soil & groundwater and what are the potential risks to humans and the wider environment.
-The final result is a model of the site called the CSM.
-He or she then uses the CSM to break the site down into 3 parts –
+The result is a model of the site called the CSM which is then used to break the site down into 3 parts –

-- Areas that can be suitable for use and safe for development.
+- Areas that are suitable for use and safe for development.

 - Areas that are not suitable for use and the risks will need to be addressed and may require remediation.